jryantap/MobileApp-motivateme/README.md

 Update 5 - Published on mobile.

-Update 6 - Added a notes page with Firebase so user can save, retrieve and delete notes.
+Update 6 - Added a user share thoughts page using Firebase. (update not live/published yet).
+Also added a live quotes page that let me push
+           a new quote to the app so user can see it (not live yet).

 ------